 Who We Are

 I’ve been passionate about fighting skin cancer since I had my first basal cell carcinoma at age 25, and I’ve added a few more surgery scars since then.
-After many years as a writer and editor in the magazine biz (at Ladies’ Home Journal, Reader’s Digest, In Style and others), I was thrilled to join The Skin Cancer Foundation in 2015, where I’m now editorial director.
+After many years as a writer and editor in the magazine biz (at Ladies’ Home Journal, Reader’s Digest, In Style and others), I was thrilled to join The Skin Cancer Foundation in 2015, where I’m now senior director of science & education.
 I love farmers markets, rosé from Provence, classic jazz, a heart-opening yoga class and the search for the perfect hat and sunscreen.
 I’m lucky to live in New York City, where I always direct my feet to the shady side of the street.

 Having worked in the beauty industry for years and attended college in the sunshine state, I know how important it is to take care of your skin and wear sunscreen every day — I’m always stocked with at least one for my face and another for the rest of my body.
 Drawing on my own personal interests and expertise in the skin-care industry landed me here at The Skin Cancer Foundation as the new PR manager.
 I handle media relations, work on special events and support our education programs.
 As an avid New Yorker (born and raised!), I’m a diehard Yankees fan and a sneaker addict.
 Pizza will always be my vice.